offensive-packaging/documentation/massdns/index.md

-   m - Only output reply records that match the question name. n - Include records from the answer section. q - Print the question. r - Prepend resolver IP address, Unix timestamp and return code to the question line. s - Separate packet sections using a line feed. t - Include TTL and record class within the output. u - Include records from the authority section.
+   m - Only output reply records that match the question name. n - Include records from the answer section. q - Print the question. r - Print the question with resolver IP address, Unix timestamp and return code prepended. s - Separate packet sections using a line feed. t - Include TTL and record class within the output. u - Include records from the authority section.